 When packing for your vacation in Florida, sunscreen might be the last thing on your mind.
 However, considering that Florida is situated much closer to the equator than other states, sunscreen is essential.
 Without sun protection, the high intensity of the Florida sun can quickly damage your skin.
 Using the right sun protection is very important.
-Here's some information on what SPF sunscreen will provide the best skin protection for your Florida vacation.
+Here's some information on protecting your skin in the Florida sun on your vacation.

 Contrary to popular belief, a higher SPF number does not always give substantially more sun protection than a lower SPF.
 An SPF of 15 will absorb about 94-95% of ultraviolet radiation, SPF 30 around 97% and SPF 45 an estimated 98-99%.